Passenger Wi-Fi on subway trains: LTE-based Wi-Fi

 For LTE-based Wi-Fi, LTE routers are commonly installed on both head cars (actually, the head car and the end car).
-In order to deliver high-speed Wi-Fi, LTE routers must ensure the LTE aggregation functionality, which bonds two or more LTE data channels into one logical channel having a stable (without dead spots) and robust connection up to 150Mbit/s in off-peak hours.
+In order to deliver high-speed Wi-Fi, LTE routers must ensure the LTE aggregation functionality, which bonds two or more LTE data channels into one logical channel having a stable (without dead spots) and robust connection up to 150 Mbit/s in off-peak hours.

 The main issue here is that LTE networks share their throughput between trains and passengers using LTE on board.
 During rush hours, LTE networks can be overloaded leading the Wi-Fi service to become unavailable.
 At least, the throughput can't be guaranteed.

 The main advantage of LTE-based Wi-Fi is the relatively low investment required – only the trains need to be equipped.
 Another benefit – the train operator can introduce the service without any involvement by the subway operator if they are different companies.
 But this can be the case only if multi-operator LTE coverage is already in place.

-LTE-aggregation routers and integrated user experience solutions are offered by multiple companies including leaders such as iComera, Nomad Digital, Klass Telecom and Passengera.
+LTE-aggregation routers and integrated user experience solutions are offered by multiple companies, including Icomera, Nomad Digital, Klass Telecom and Passengera.